IPWright83/chart-io/README.md

 #### Is @chart-it/react-d3 free to use?

 @chart-it/react-d3 is free to use and the aim is that it will always be free in open source/non-commercial projects.
 There may be costs for commercial use in the future, purely to help support the development and improvement of @chart-it/react-d3.

-#### What is the telemetry module in @chart-it/react-d3?

-@chart-it/react-d3 aims to provide charts with low/zero configuration in the long run.
-To achieve this an understanding of which chart types fit with different data shapes is required.
-While currently disabled @chart-it/react-d3 will capture anonymous metadata about your charts configuration and the shape of the data (no actual data is captured).